gvwilson/fiction/santas/index.md

 A few busy minutes later,
-Finner was sitting in a slightly cramped cabin with a thick blanket wrapped around his shoulders and a steaming mug of something called "seaweed tea" in his hands.
+Finner was sitting in a slightly cramped cabin with a thick blanket wrapped around his shoulders and a steaming mug of something called seaweed tea in his hands.
 Santa Hood was somewhere under an even larger blanket on the bunk opposite his stool, while Santa Greenwood had solved the problem of being too big for the available furniture by sitting on the floor.